Robert Keohane

-Robert Owen Keohane (born October 3, 1941) is an American academic working within the fields of international relations and international political economy.
+Robert Owen Keohane (born October 3, 1941) is an American political scientist working in the fields of international relations and international political economy.
 Following the publication of his influential book After Hegemony (1984), he has become widely associated with the theory of neoliberal institutionalism in international relations, as well as transnational relations and world politics in international relations in the 1970s.

 He is Professor Emeritus of International Affairs at the Princeton School of Public and International Affairs, and has also taught at Swarthmore College, Duke University, Harvard University and Stanford University.
 A 2011 survey of International Relations scholars placed Keohane second in terms of influence and quality of scholarship in the last twenty years.
 According to the Open Syllabus Project, Keohane is the most frequently cited author on college syllabi for political science courses.

-Early life
+Early life and education

 Keohane was born at the University of Chicago Hospitals.
 His education through the fifth grade was at the University of Chicago Laboratory Schools.
 When he was 10, the family moved to Mount Carroll, Illinois, where he attended public school and his parents taught at Shimer College.
 After the 10th grade, Keohane enrolled at Shimer through the school's early entrance program, which since 1950 has allowed selected high school students to enter college before completing high school.
 When later asked to compare his undergraduate education as an early entrant at Shimer with his graduate work at Harvard, Keohane remarked "it is not clear to me that I have ever been with a brighter set of people than those early entrants."
 Keohane currently serves on the Board of Trustees of Shimer College.

 He earned a BA, with honors, from Shimer College in 1961.
 He obtained his PhD from Harvard in 1966, one year after he joined the faculty of Swarthmore College.
 He was the student of Harvard University Professor Stanley Hoffmann.
 He described Judith Shklar as his strongest intellectual mentor during his graduate studies.
 He has also described Kenneth Waltz and Karl Polanyi as influences.